Lineation in Modernized Texts

 If a single line of verse is spoken by two or more speakers, we consider it a shared verse line.

-For example, see this exchange in Henry V:
+For an example of a properly encoded shared verse line, see this exchange in Henry V:

 <sp>